 Draft Best Practice – Minimum Site Protection Time Period: For structural BMPs (e.g. fencing or riparian restoration), the minimum site protection length should be twenty (20) years.
 For management-based BMPs (e.g. cover crops and tillage), the minimum site protection length should be five (5) years.
 Any other irregular term may be applied at the discretion of the regulatory agency.

 Commentary: The selected protection lengths were selected because water quality impacts (e.g. permitted point source discharges) are rarely permanent, and so it does not make sense to structure water quality improvement projects as permanent solutions.
 Standard contract lengths are preferable, but must be balanced with flexibility to adjust BMP selection based on crops grown, market conditions, and environmental conditions.
 In the event that the mixture of BMPs implemented at a site changes in a given year, this would trigger a re-calculation of credits and additional verification, which could increase transaction costs significantly.
 Shorter-term protections may be considered if supply constraints arise or regulated entities develop diversified credit portfolios.
 There are also significant learning curves and costs involved in the first year of a project generating credits.
-Even for management-based BMPs that can change year-to-year, a longer site-protection site period seemed appropriate.
+Even for management-based BMPs that can change year-to-year, a longer site-protection period seemed appropriate.
 If the 5-year period becomes a barrier to project developers bringing credits for sale, then that minimum length can be revisited.

 Areas for Additional Investigation: none